Want to jump straight to the answer? The best website builder for ecommerce for most people is Wix eCommerce.

 I’ll explain the top features, benefits, prices, and specific use-cases for the platforms below.
 I’ll point out any potential downsides or drawbacks, as well.

-#1 – Wix – The Best for Getting a Store Up In Minutes
+#1 – Wix eCommerce – The Best for Getting a Store Up In Minutes

 - Build a site in mere minutes

-If you’re creating a new ecommerce site without any experience, the simplicity of Wix will make your life much easier.
+If you’re creating a new ecommerce site for the first time, the simplicity of Wix will make your life much easier.
 Its incredibly versatile platform is practically tailor-made for someone with no web development experience.

 It’s also worth noting that all online payments from your Wix store are 100% commission free.
-This is a HUGE benefit.
+This is a huge benefit, as a lot of other ecommerce platforms take a cut from your revenue.

 - Mobile optimization